 Where should you be in Hawaii this Halloween?

-The Lady of Laie is back and she’s still haunting the Polynesian Cultural Center‘s lagoon!
+The Lady of Laie is back each year to haunt the Polynesian Cultural Center‘s lagoon!

 Polynesian Cultural Center